&w=3840&q=70)

 We get it, not everyone has time to look after plants as well as do their day job, and not all office budgets can accommodate professional maintenance (although, it's not as expensive as you might think!)

-These are our top picks for low-effort, high-impact greenery.
-Ideal for busy teams or offices without professional plant maintenance.
+These are our top picks for low-effort, high-impact easy-care office plants.
+These plants are ideal for busy teams or workplaces without regular maintenance.

 Sansevieria zeylanica